Architecture of London: Georgian Civic Architecture

+Somerset House (1776) by William Chambers, the most substantial civic building built in London in the Georgian period, which represents a more Greek influenced variation of late-Georgian Palladianism.

+The Georgian facade of The Guildhall (1789) George Dance II: an eccentric early example of Gothic-Revival Architecture which also references Indian Architecture.

-There was also a similar crossover between English Baroque and Palladianism in early Georgian civic architecture.
+There was also a crossover between English Baroque and Palladianism in early Georgian civic architecture.
 The best example is St Bartholomew's Hospital (1732), also by James Gibbs, which features an opulent Baroque gate house, while the north wing which was completed later is far more restrained.
 By the middle of the 18th-century civic buildings had become even more minimal and faithfully Palladian.
 This is best exemplified by William Kent's Horse Guards on Whitehall (1750), which almost entirely lacks decorative motifs on the exterior, instead utilising heavy rustication as the primary decorative feature.
 The most substantial civic building commissioned in London in the Georgian Era was Somerset House (1776), which was built to house government offices, replacing a 16th-century house of the same name on The Strand.
 The resulting building was designed by William Chambers, built in a quadrangle plan surrounding a large courtyard, with two additional floors below street level.
-The design utilises the Corinthian order, rustication on the ground floor and neoclassical statues in visual focal points: a far-less austere approach than William Kent's Horse Guards yet by no means opulent.
+The design utilises the Corinthian order, rustication on the ground floor and neoclassical statues in visual focal points.